Preventive Culture Intervention

 Work Rhythm

-Physical load is shaped by how work is structured — not just how people sit.
+Physical load is shaped by how work is structured, not just by how people sit.
 Employees learn to use task transitions, meeting endings, and focus breaks as natural moments for variation.

 05 Week 9–10 · Module 5